 By turning design wins and demos into production orders and repeatable revenue.
 That requires a GTM engine built for long sales cycles and board visibility.

-Q: What is the best go-to-market strategy for AI hardware?
+Q: What is the best go-to-market strategy for deep tech?

 Early focus on ecosystem adoption, design wins with major customers, and AI-native dashboards that prove traction to boards and investors.